vungocthien/powerlevel9k-freeCodeCamp/README.md

 ## Further customisation

-Alternatively you can customise it yourself and then save it by selecting the export option.
+You can customise a color scheme yourself and save it by selecting the export option.

 [freeCodeCamp's design style guide](https://design-style-guide.freecodecamp.org/) has more on its brand colors, logo and typography